Locations we serve

 What is parental alienation?

-Parental alienation describes a situation where a child has been coerced, manipulated or otherwise pressurised to align themselves to one parent by the other.
-The child is essentially turned against a parent so that the child rejects that parent.
+Parental alienation describes a situation where a child has been coerced, manipulated, or otherwise pressurised to align themselves to one parent against the other.
+The child is essentially turned against one parent by the other.
 It can be devastating for the parent affected – and often their wider family too.
-There is consensus that alienating behaviours sit on a continuum of mild to severe with varying impact and examples of such behaviour might include some or all of the following:
+There is consensus that alienating behaviours sit on a spectrum from mild to severe, with varying impacts.
+Examples of such behaviour might include some or all of the following:

-Preventing the child talking about the other parent;
+• Preventing the child from talking about the other parent;

-Not passing on telephone messages, letters, birthday and Christmas cards and gifts from the other parent to the child;
+• Not passing on telephone messages, letters, birthday or Christmas cards and gifts from the other parent to the child;

 If you need advice or representation on any Children Law matters, click below for a free initial consultation with one of our expert Children solicitors.